CVG - AUS

 The average price of all round-trip flights from Cincinnati to Austin clicked on KAYAK for each day over the last 12 months.

-When flying from Cincinnati to Austin, you should consider leaving on a Friday and avoid Wednesdays if you are looking for the best rates.
+When flying from Cincinnati to Austin, you should consider leaving on a Friday and avoid Saturdays if you are looking for the best rates.
 For your return to Cincinnati, you’ll find the best rates on Fridays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Cincinnati to Austin?